kennysmithed/oels2022/oels_practical_wk8.md

   };
 ```

-Our actual selection trial requires quite a large block of code to generate it (see the big chunk of code above, where we create `selection_trial`), but this is all stuff you have seen before - an `audio-button-response trial`, where we add some stuff the the trial data `on_start` (we add an extra parameter to the trial `data` object, simply marking these trials as picture selection trials), and then work out which button the participant actually clicked `on_finish`, saving the trial data to the server using the `save_confederate_priming_data` function too.
+Our actual selection trial requires quite a large block of code to generate it (see the big chunk of code above, where we create `selection_trial`), but this is all stuff you have seen before - an `audio-button-response trial`, where we add some stuff the the trial data `on_start`, and then work out which button the participant actually clicked `on_finish`, saving the trial data to the server using the `save_confederate_priming_data` function.

 Finally, we stick our waiting trial and our picture selection trial together as a single trial consisting of just a timeline and returning that two-part trial.: